catppuccin/typst/src/catppuccin.typ

 #let catppuccin(
   /// The flavor to set -> string | flavor
   flavor,
-  /// Whether to use Catppuccin's theme for code blocks -> bool
+  /// Whether or not to use Catppuccin's theme for code syntaxing -> bool
-  style-code: true,
+  code-syntax: true,
   body,
 ) = {
   let flavor = get-or-validate-flavor(flavor)